-2 022 2 021
+20 23 20 22

-Canadian l Canadian
+Canadian Canadian

 Plan U.S. Plan Plan U.S. Plan

-8 11 11 13
+Active employees 8 11 8 11

-48 55 46 58
+Inactive employees or beneficiaries currently receiving benefits 45 55 48 55

-1 1
+Inactive employees entitled to but not yet receiving benefits 1 1

-56 67 57 72
+53 67 56 67

 Contributions: The Authority pays the full cost of all benefits provided under the Defined Benefit Plans.
 As a federally regulated pension plan, the Canadian plan is funded based upon an actuarial valuation and funding standards established by the Pension Benefits Standards Act.
 The Authority's policy with respect to the U.S. plan is to fund the greater of the annual required contribution or the current year service cost, as actuarially determined.
 Actuarial valuations are prepared no less frequently than every other year.
-For the years ended December 31, 2023 and 2022, the Authority's contribution rate to the Canadian Plan was 28% and 40%, respectively, of covered payroll and 12% and 11%, respectively, of covered payroll for the U.S. Plan.
+For the years ended December 31, 2024 and 2023, the Authority's contribution rates to the Canadian Plan were 37% and 28%, respectively, of covered payroll and 11% and 12%, respectively, of covered payroll for the U.S. Plan.